Jfeng3/sudoku/README.md

 The server is very thin.
 It simply responds to requests to '/' and returns a page that has the hardcoded Sudoku board

+### Technologies
+The server is in Node.js with Express which is very easy to get up an running for a thing client.
+The client uses JQuery and LESS to compile the CSS

 ### Client
 The client side uses an MVC pattern as much as possible
 - Model: public/SudokuModel.js, url: '/public/SudokuModel.js'